horazont/aioxmpp/README.rst

 There is more and there’s yet more to come!
-Check out the list of supported XEPs in the `official documentation`_ and `open GitHub issues tagged as enhancement
+Check out the list of supported XEPs in the `official documentation`_ and `open GitHub issues tagged as an enhancement
 <https://github.com/horazont/aioxmpp/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement>`_
-for things which are planned and read on below on how to contribute.
+for things that are planned and read on below on how to contribute.

 Documentation
 =============